micheleangioni/multi-language/README.md

 ## Contribution guidelines

 Pull requests are welcome.
-Breaking changes may still be allowed.
+Breaking changes may still be allowed on current branch.

 ## License